 "My God!
 My Lord!
-"Though now delayed,

 Healed by the hand.
-My hour will come.

-Upon the earth Involved, perchance,

-Once more I stand.
-In deeper gloom.
+Upon the earth Once more I stand.

-"Let sin no more "But, let it come;
+"Let sin no more Rule over me; My mouth shall sing Alone to thee.
+"Though now delayed, My hour will come.
+Involved, perchance, In deeper gloom.

-"Let sin no more Rule over me; "But, let it come; With joy I'll rise,
+"But, let it come; With joy I'll rise, And bear my yoke Straight to the skies."

-For each of us our hour of death will come, but not before our 12 hours of daylight expire.
+Our hour of death will come, but not before our 12 hours of daylight determined by the Lord expire.
 And even then, we who know the Resurrection and the Life can say, "Let it come; with joy I'll rise and bear my yoke straight to the skies!"
+This is Easter faith.
+We need not fear death with Thomas.

 II.
-The disappointed faith of Martha could not see the glory of the Lord's personal care (vv.
+Martha could not see the glory of the Lord's love because of her disappointment (vv.
 17-27, 39-40).